Do Go On - 127 - Escape From Colditz Castle

 Eight through the brick.

-And a bit at a time.
+Eight a bit at a time.

 Made it.

-Made it, but not by escaping, but by people going,
+Made it, but not by escaping, but by people going, oh, they're sick.

-oh, they're sick, let's send them home.
+Let's send them home.

-And Matt was the plan all along.
+And that was the plan all along.

-Matt got so sick from eating rubble that on day two,
+Matt got so sick from eating rubble that on day two, he just started vomiting everywhere.

-Yeah, this guy's not okay.
+This guy's not okay.

 Vomiting rubble.